Aliases for SIGLEC10 Gene

 GeneCards Summary for SIGLEC10 Gene

 SIGLEC10 (Sialic Acid Binding Ig Like Lectin 10) is a Protein Coding gene.
-Among its related pathways are Innate Immune System and Class I MHC mediated antigen processing and presentation.
+Among its related pathways are Innate Immune System and Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell.
 Gene Ontology (GO) annotations related to this gene include carbohydrate binding.
 An important paralog of this gene is SIGLEC11.

 UniProtKB/Swiss-Prot Summary for SIGLEC10 Gene